Paddling The Petaluma River

 By: Jeff Kellogg -

-Here at Clavey we’re open every day except on Wednesdays.
-That’s our day to paddle!
+Here at Clavey we’re open every day except on Tuesdays & Wednesdays.
+Those are our days to paddle!

 It’s pretty cool to be able to hit our favorite paddling spots and not have to worry about crowds,